meltano/meltano/docs/src/_reference/command-line-interface.md

 ## `job`

 Use the `job` command to define one or more sequences of tasks.
-A job can contain a single task, or many tasks.
+A job can contain a single task or many tasks.
-Today all tasks are run sequentially.
+As of today all tasks are run sequentially.
 You can run a specified job by passing the job name as an argument to [`meltano run`](#run).
 You can also schedule jobs using [`meltano schedule`](#schedule).